PeterYegorov/My-Java-Experience/README.md

 ## Finding genes in the DNA
 ### Simplified DNA concepts
 The DNA can be represented as a string of Nucleotides (A, G, T, C).
 3 Nucleotides form a Codon.
 A gene starts with ATG - a Start Codon.
 A gene can end with one of these 3 stop codons: TAA, TGA, TAG.

+## CSV files
+### Learning outcomes of this project:

+Use the open-source Apache Commons CSV package in your own Java programs;

+Access data from one or many CSV files using Java;

+Convert strings into numbers;

+Understand how to use “null” in Java programs (when you want to represent “nothing”);

+Devise an algorithm (and implement in Java) to answer questions about CSV data;

+Analyze CSV data across multiple CSV files (for example, find maximums, minimums, averages, and other simple statistical results).